More than a century of good neighbors on the river

 From the start it was a club for working people who loved the water.
 While other Washington clubs catered to the wealthy, the club was built around affordability.
 Most of its members, by the club’s own thirtieth-anniversary account in 1933, worked at the nearby Washington Navy Yard, then the Navy’s great gun factory, building the naval guns that armed American warships through two world wars; others were brewery workers, tradesmen, and servicemen.
 They paid dues of fifty cents a month, and the club has kept that down-to-earth character ever since: a cooperative run by its own members, offering a home port on the river at a fraction of the cost of a high-end marina.

 The club has had three homes on the same river.
 It began at the foot of the 11th Street Bridge, on ground that is now part of the Navy Yard.
 In 1919 it moved across to the east bank.
-Its present home came out of a change to the river itself: as the Army Corps of Engineers dredged the channel and reclaimed the Anacostia Flats into what is now Anacostia Park, the club moved, in 1924, onto the new ground at Historic Boathouse Row, and the members built the site up by several more feet.
-A turn-of-the-century winch from those years still works on the club’s marine railway today.
+By then the Army Corps of Engineers had already dredged and reclaimed the Anacostia Flats on that side, though the ground was not yet a park.
+It was the plans to build Anacostia Park on that reclaimed land, and the roads, water service, and other improvements they brought, that forced the club to move in 1924 to its present site on Historic Boathouse Row.
+The Washington Yacht Club, also on the east bank, had to move at the same time.
+The members built the site up by several more feet, and a turn-of-the-century winch from those years still works on the club’s marine railway today.

 Speed on the Potomac